When you select a model from the Model tab, you will see a grid view of thumbnails. This default view is called the Gallery view.

 A model is an internal Labelbox representation of the machine learning model you select for your business use case.
 A model run represents a training experiment on that model.
 For each model run, Labelbox provides a versioned snapshot of all information (including the data rows) involved in the experiment at the time it was run.
 When you select a model, you can select from a dropdown list of model runs to display all of the data rows that are associated with each model run.

-Once predictions have been uploaded to a Model Run, you can use Models to visually compare model predictions against ground truth labels.
-This qualitative inspection should help you better understand the model's behavior.
+After you upload predictions to a model Run, you can use the gallery view to visually compare your model predictions against the ground truth labels.
+This qualitative inspection should help you gain a better general understanding of your model's behavior.

-Select the Model Run you want to visualize.
+Select the model run within the model that you want to visualize

-- By default, you will see the model predictions for each Data Row in the Gallery view.
-You can come back to this view, by clicking on this icon in the top right, above the thumbnails.
+- By default, you will see the model predictions for each data row in the gallery view.
+To come back to the gallery view, click on the gallery icon in the top right, above the thumbnails.

-For example, you might want to gain an understanding of your model's behavior on a particular data split.
-You can do so by clicking on Train, Validate, or Test.
-The gallery view will only show the Data Rows in the train, validation, and test splits of the Model Run.
-Clicking on All shows the entire data of the Model Run.
+For example, if you want to gain an understanding of your model's behavior on a particular data split, you can do so by filtering by Train, Validateor Test set.
+The gallery view will only show the data rows in the data split you selected.
+Clicking on All shows all of the data rows involved in the model run.

-Labelbox supports the following filters in Models: Label contains, Label ID, Datarow ID, Datasets, Project, Metrics.
-You can combine these filters using And and Or conditions.
+Labelbox supports the following filters in the Model tab.
+You can combine these filters using AND and OR conditions.

-If you have uploaded metrics to the Model Run, you can sort data rows in the grid view based on these metrics.
+After you upload metrics to a model run, you can sort the Data Rows on these metrics.
 To do so: